Recumbent bicycle: Homebuilts

 As with upright bikes, there is a subculture of recumbent builders who design and build home-built recumbents.
 Often these are assembled of parts from other bikes, particularly mountain bikes.
 The frame designs may be as simple as a long steel tube bent into the appropriate shape, or as elaborate as hand-built carbon fiber frames.
 For many builders, the engineering and construction of the bikes is as much of a challenge as riding them.

 Folding

 Several manufacturers offer folding recumbents to facilitate packing and travelling.

 Couplers

 It is possible to add couplers either during manufacturing or as a retrofit so that the frame can be disassembled into smaller pieces to facilitate packing and travel.

 Stationary recumbents

 As well as road-going recumbent bicycles with wheels, stationary versions also exist.
 These are often found in gyms but are also available for home use.
 Like a regular stationary exercise bike, these stay in one place and the user pedals against some kind of resistance mechanism such as a fan or alternator but in a recumbent position.
 These have the same comfort advantages as road-going recumbents.
 Stationary recumbents almost always have a fairly upright seat and the pedal crank is lower than the level of the seat.
 The seat is normally adjustable and is adjusted by sliding it along a rail.

-Compared to uprights

-There are striking differences between recumbents and upright bikes.
-Since recumbents vary widely, the advantages and disadvantages listed below may apply to different types to different degrees or not at all.
-(For example, balance is not a concern with tricycles.)